PostHog/upload-source-maps/README.md

           # If using the EU cloud, set the host explicitly
           # host: https://eu.posthog.com

-          # If there is not git repository accessible, set the project explicitly
+          # If a Git repository is not accessible, set the project explicitly
           # project: my-awesome-project

-          # If there is not git commit accessible, set the version explicitly
+          # If the current Git commit is not accessible, set the version explicitly
           # version: 1.2.3
 ```